klayachi/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 ## 4. Python Simulation and Visualization

-We implement a Python simulation to verify this relationship numerically.
+We implement a Python simulation to verify this:

 ![alt text](image-6.png)